-Kat is a tax partner and co-founder of the tax controversy group at Ropes & Gray, Kat is known for handling disputes for clients with the IRS, DOL and other administrative bodies, and in particular, represents asset management firms, including their principals and portfolio companies.
+A co-founder of the tax controversy group at Ropes & Gray, Kat is known for handling disputes for clients with the IRS, DOL and other administrative bodies, and in particular, represents asset management firms, including their principals and portfolio companies.
 She also assists clients in managing disputes with non-U.S. tax authorities, bringing the critical ability to explain complex cross-border investment structures.
 Clients commend her for her “expertise in the nooks and crannies of controversy work,” as noted in Chambers USA, where she is ranked.
-Kat represents public companies, private investment funds, institutional investors, private companies and high net worth individuals before the U.S. Tax Court, U.S. Court of Federal Claims and other federal and state courts.
+Kat represents public and private companies, private investment funds, institutional investors and high-net-worth individuals before the U.S. Tax Court, the U.S. Court of Federal Claims, and other federal and state courts.

 Drawing in part on her prior experience as a CPA with PricewaterhouseCoopers LLP, Kat advises clients on the state and local tax impact of their operations and investments.
 This work includes representing clients before administrative bodies, seeking rulings and other guidance, and resolving historic noncompliance.
 Kat works closely with clients’ accountants and local advisors to develop strategies for multistate tax issues and to resolve issues and disputes efficiently.

 Kat is active in the legal and tax communities in both the United States and globally, and is a frequent writer and commentator on tax issues.
 She serves as a co-chair of the Tax Working Group of the Law Firm Antiracism Alliance.
 She also is an executive officer of the International Bar Association Taxes Committee, the Northeast Regional Chair of the Women International Fiscal Association Network (or WIN-IFA), and a co-chair of the annual U.S.-Europe Tax Practice Trends Conference.

 Tax Controversies and Disputes